openframeworks/ofBook/chapters/textures/chapter.md

 ## Intro

 In this chapter we will build the planet Earth from scratch.
-With a sphere and a texture is much more easier than what its sound.
+With a sphere and a texture, this is much easier than it sounds.
 We will work with the `ofTexture` class, and after this chapter you will be able to apply any kind of texture to a 3d primitive.
 And you will be ready to dig further using shaders and textures [together](/ofBook/chapters/shaders.html#addingtextures).

 ## Basics: Adding a textures to a sphere